ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 that chooses to do this needs to be careful with how it groups different client keys together in its policy, since the breach of one instance would have direct effects on the others in the cluster.

-Additionally, if an end user controls multiple instances of a single type of client software, such as having an application installed on multiple devices, each of these instances is expected to have a separate key and be issued separate access tokens.
+Additionally, if an end-user controls multiple instances of a single type of client software, such as having an application installed on multiple devices, each of these instances is expected to have a separate key and be issued separate access tokens.
 However, if the AS is able to group these separate instances together as described above, it can streamline the authorization process for new instances